logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/upgrade.md

 ### Error 1: Misconfigured upgrade permissions

-During the upgrade process, Hopsworks.ai starts by validating your instance profile permissions to ensure that it includes the required upgrade permissions.
+During the upgrade process, [managed.hopsworks.ai](https://managed.hopsworks.ai) starts by validating your instance profile permissions to ensure that it includes the required upgrade permissions.
 If one or more permissions are missing, or if the resource is not set correctly, you will be notified with an error message and a *Retry* button will appear as shown below:

 <p align="center">
   <figure>